aimerneige/i3/README.md

 ## Requirement

-1. You must have i3 installed
+1. You must have [i3](https://i3wm.org/) installed.
-2. You must have font `Fira Code` installed (or you can also edit the config file and use other font you love
+2. You must have font [`Fira Code`](https://github.com/tonsky/FiraCode) installed. (or you can also edit the config file and use other font you love)
 3. You must edit the quick start and change it to your own software.

-- It's recommend to use this with my [i3-status config](https://www.github.com/AimerNeige/i3status)
+- It's recommend to use this with my [i3-status config](https://www.github.com/AimerNeige/i3status).

 ## Usage